jmpotter1/Cosmos-Live-Pay/README.md

-# Uber Pay reference app
+# Cosmos Live Pay app
 [![Build Status](https://travis-ci.com/uber/uber-pay-reference-app.svg?token=ZPTWqoramjxEmQsZapKj&branch=master)](https://travis-ci.com/uber/uber-pay-reference-app)

 > This project is an example for the Uber Pay API.
 Support on this project may be limited.